Sdim: A Qudit Stabilizer Simulator: Validation and evaluation of qudit stabilizer tableau simulation

 \subsection{Implementation of our open source qudit stabilizer tableau simulator}

-Sdim is a Python library that that creates and evaluates quantum circuits.
+Our simulator is a Python library that that creates and evaluates quantum circuits.
 The program in Figure \ref{fig:deutsch_program} shows how to write a circuit with most of the major user features and how to read out a measurement.

 \paragraph{Data primitives} The basic data the user manipulates is a \verb|Circuit| object.
 To create an an empty $n$-qudit circuit of dimension $d$, we invoke the constructor \verb|c = Circuit(n, d)|.
 The object is initialized to the state $\ket{0}^{\otimes n}$.
 Once the user has written out a circuit using the operations detailed below, they can simulate it by creating a \verb|Program| object constructed out of a circuit.
 This is seen in line 15 of Figure \ref{fig:deutsch_program}.